There’s no getting around it: flu season is the worst.

 Unfortunately, the flu will lay you out.

-The majority of people recover from the worst part of the flu within a week, but it may be a full two weeks of recovery time.
-For individuals who experience complications, healing can take even longer.
+The majority of people recover from the worst part of the flu within a week, but it may take a full two weeks.
+Healing can take even longer for individuals who experience complications.

 The trickiest part of the flu is its sudden onset.
 Symptoms can come on and escalate very quickly, which can cause a large spike in unexpected employee absences.

-Chronic medical conditions may become worse when contracting the flu, like asthma, diabetes, and heart problems.
-Pregnant women are also more susceptible to complications due to the flu.
+Chronic medical conditions, such as asthma, diabetes, and heart problems, may become worse when people contract the flu.
+Pregnant women are also more susceptible to flu complications.

 The Financial Impacts of the Flu

-Bad cases of the flu can take up to two weeks recovery time, which means a lot of missed work days.
+Bad cases of the flu can take up to two weeks to recover, which means many missed work days.

 For small businesses this can be a major hit, especially when most teams are already maxed out with workloads.